 When driving between Breiðdalsvík and Djúpivogur, you will come across the Streiti, a beautiful rocky coastline.
 The marked trail around the area takes you along the coast.
 You will walk past the local lighthouse, and to a small cove hidden among the cliffs.
 The short hike takes around 30 minutes of easy walk.

 We include a walk around the area in our Streiti coastline tour, along with a few other hidden gems of the region.

 In the East Iceland highlands, there lingers a canyon named Hafrahvammagljúfur.
 It is a secluded place that is not visited by many but offers a short but beautiful marked hiking trail on the brink of the ravine.
 To reach this place, however, requires at least a medium-size 4×4 car.
 The hike itself is an easy 30 to 60-minute walk around the area.

-5. Laugarfell and surrounding area
+Laugarfell and surrounding area

-Before setting of on any hike we recommend asking for local advise as well as checking out the website for Safe Travel in Iceland for information.
-On that website you can also leave your travel plans for the Search and Rescue to use in case you do not make it to your planed check in place.
-We also recommend downloading an app called 112 Iceland where you can check in your current hiking locations (leaving bread crumbs) as well as request emergency help by pressing one button.
+Before setting off on any hike, we recommend asking for local advice.
+You should also check out the website forSafe Travel in Icelandfor information.
+On this website, you can also leave your travel plans for the Icelandic Association for Search and Rescue to use in case you do not make it to your planned check-in place.
+We also recommend downloading an app called 112 Iceland.
+There you can check in your current hiking locations (leaving breadcrumbs) as well as request emergency help by pressing one button.